 I again spent too much time searching for something to put pens, pencils, etc. in.
 I couldn’t find exactly what I had in mind again, but I did find these cute little pails at Michael’s for $1.29 each and I think they work and are cute.

 The pail in our adult section of the command center has our dry erase pen as well as a pencil to use to add things to the calendar below.
 It also stores the tickets the kids can earn for electronic time as well as our family dollars, both of those are from my shop.

 Below the adult area is our family calendar as well as our meal planning for the week.

 I know I said this in the post I did about meal planning, but I LOVE my meal planning system.
 I love that it is re-usable and easy to see what is for lunch or dinner.
 I love that everyone knows what the meals are and I love that things are so easily re-arrangeable.
 That is a total necessity at my house because things seem to change often.

 Plus, it just looks so neat to see them all lined up in a row.

-With my meal planning kit, I’m able to edit and make custom cards for meals we like.
+With the meal planning kit in my shop (blue and gray), I’m able to edit and make custom cards for meals we like.
 I made up a bunch of our more regularly eaten lunches and dinners and laminated them.
 I will use them for years, just like I did the old green ones.
 Love that!

 The kids area of the command center had just what we all need to keep them on track.
 I talked more in depth about what we are doing to help teach our kids to be responsible in my real responsible kids post, but you can see the charts in action here.
 They are right here in the command center so everyone can find them and everyone knows what is expected on that day.